 To be honest – as much as I love baking – I’ve been known buy a slice of Starbucks lemon loaf.
 The problem is the embarrassment factor though.
 You see, when I order one coffee and 2 slices of lemon loaf – the barista totally knows that I’m eating both slices myself.

 So the fact that I can make my own lemon loaf recipe that’s even more delicious.
 AND eat more than one slice with zero judgement is a big plus.

 For this recipe – we’re bringing out the big guns for deliciousness.
 Here’s the rundown of the key ingredients:

 - First, butter.
 Not only does it add flavor, but creaming the butter and sugar together until light & fluffy also keeps the loaf from getting too dense.

-Then to top it all off – a sweet lemon glaze.
+Then to top it all off – a sweet lemon glaze made with lemon juice and powdered sugar.
 Sometimes I make my lemon loaf with just a drizzle as pictured here.
 And sometimes I pour it all on top when I’m wanting a loaf that’s a little more on the cake side.

-- 1 and 3/4 cups all-purpose flour , spooned and leveled (be careful not to over measure)
+- 1 and ¾ cups all-purpose flour , spooned and leveled (be careful not to over measure)

-- 2 and 1/2 teaspoons baking powder
+- 2 and ½ teaspoons baking powder

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/2 cup unsalted butter , softened to room temperature
+- ½ cup unsalted butter , softened to room temperature

 - 1 cup granulated sugar